Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **A"axis:min:max:home"**
 **A"axis:cont:home"**

 **I've changed to start from 0 now.
-This is analogue to the drive number often.**
+This is analogue to the drive number.**

 * axis is the axis number, starting with 0
 * min is the minium angle for rotary axis and minimum position in mm for prismatic axis